fd4vvg-git/Proc_Hax/README.md

 Memory Editing: Edit values directly in memory with immediate feedback, including hexadecimal view.

+Pointer Scanning: Check memory addresses that contain pointers to other addresses with precision.

 Results Management: Save scan results to JSON for later analysis.

 Memory Enumeration: Automatically enumerates accessible memory regions for scanning.